If you have a question that isn’t asked or answered below, please contact us at 608-224-6241.

 Blood and urine ethanol results can be expected within 1-2 weeks of submission.
 Specimens requiring analysis for other drugs may take considerably longer.
 The time necessary to complete drug testing is variable.
 Samples that are screened for drugs and have no drugs detected are typically completed in 3-4 months.
 Drug types and number of drugs detected influence the time needed to complete the analysis, review the findings and prepare a report.
-Specimens requiring multiple drug analyses may require 6-12 months for completion.
-The laboratory is working to obtain the resources needed to reduce drug testing turnaround time.
+Specimens requiring multiple drug analyses may require 6-9 months for completion.
 Please contact the laboratory at 608-224-6241 for more information.

 Can I get a copy of a report?

 For traffic safety specimens (i.e., OWI arrests) the subject and specimen submitter are routinely issued copies of the final report of analysis.
 Additional copies of the report can be mailed to the address printed on the specimen submission form: a telephone call is sufficient to accomplish this.
 A report can be mailed to another address if a written request is mailed to the laboratory.
 Please call the laboratory for further information at 608-224-6241.

 Reports relating to other matters (clinical testing and death investigation testing) are privileged medical information that is protected under Federal regulations.
 The laboratory will release this information only to the subject, a healthcare professional, or the relevant government authority.

 Can I get a copy of a Simulator Solution Assay report?

 Yes, but you must request this report from the Department of Transportation Chemical Test Section.
 They can be reached at 608-243-2946.
 This agency is responsible for maintaining all records related to breath alcohol testing, including the original Simulator Solution Assay reports issued by the WSLH.